-In 1979, she interned for Fluxus artist Joseph Beuys and worked on his retrospective held at the Guggenheim Museum in NY.
-The following year Grostein was represented by Betty Parsons Gallery.
-Her paintings were exhibited together with Jackson Pollock’s works in the gallery’s final show.
+In 1979, she interned for Fluxus artist Joseph Beuys and worked at his retrospective held at the Guggenheim Museum in NY.
+The following year, Grostein was represented by Betty Parsons Gallery, and her paintings were exhibited together with Jackson Pollock’s works in the gallery’s final show.
 Continuing to show her work in galleries and museums in different continents, she participated in the exhibition “Moss: Dialogues between Art & Design” at Phillips de Pury, where her chair sculptures were paired with Bob Wilson’s chairs in 2012.
 This exhibition crystallized Grostein’s fascination with design and she went on to create sculptures that functioned as lamps.
-She exhibited her functional sculptures at Paul Kasmin/PK Shop NYC in 2014.
-Pieces of her prolific body of work are held in prominent private collections and renowned international institutions such as MOMA/PS1, The Metropolitan Museum of Art in New York, Hara Museum of Contemporary Art in Tokyo, MASP - São Paulo Museum of Art, MAM - Museum of Modern Art in Rio de Janeiro, among others.
-Marcia Grostein currently lives and works in New York.
+She exhibited her functional sculptures at Paul Kasmin/PK Shop in 2014.
+Pieces of her prolific body of work are held in prominent private collections and renowned international institutions such as: MOMA/PS1, The Metropolitan Museum of Art in New York, MASP - São Paulo Museum of Art, MAM - Museum of Modern Art in Rio de Janeiro, Hara Museum of Contemporary Art in Tokyo among others.